 Exercise is among the best things you can do to increase your chances of living a long, healthy life and avoiding disease.

 Helping to reduce abdominal fat is among the amazing health benefits of exercise.

-Weight training and cardiovascular exercise will reduce fat across the body.
+Weight training and cardiovascular exercise can reduce fat across the body.

-Another study found that exercise completely prevented people from regaining abdominal fat after weight loss, implying that exercise is particularly important during weight maintenance (
+Another study found that exercise completely prevented people from regaining visceral fat after weight loss, implying that exercise is particularly important during weight maintenance (

-Exercise also leads to reduced inflammation, lower blood sugar levels, and improvements in other metabolic problems associated with excess abdominal fat (
+Exercise can also lead to reduced inflammation, lower blood sugar levels, and improvements in other metabolic problems (

 Most people know that what you eat is important, but many don’t know specifically what they’re eating.